Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/Matter-Controller-Configuration.md

 ## Removing a device

 Use the trash button in the commissioned devices list.
 The controller tries to decommission the device properly; if it is unreachable, it is removed from the fabric anyway (a factory reset of the device may then be needed).

+In Universal Battery Monitor mode, optional KNX outputs publish the aggregate alarm as DPT 1.005 and cycle low-battery device names every 2 seconds as 14-byte DPT 16.001 text.